SERVICE 02 / 04

 Automated quality gates, documentation, and handover.
 Your team can maintain and extend the pipeline without us.

-# TECH-STACK
+# THE-STACK

-production-tested tools and frameworks — not a wish list.
+Production-tested tools, not a wish list.

 # DEFINITION

-what is data engineering & analytics consulting?
+What is data engineering & analytics consulting?

 Data engineering consulting covers pipeline architecture, server-side tracking implementation, and data quality frameworks that make enterprise analytics trustworthy and audit-ready.
 We build this with consent management (OneTrust, Usercentrics), ETL/ELT pipelines, and GDPR-compliant data flows.